 Shopping can be one of the most important but stressful elements of the holidays.
 To avoid the mall and department store crowds, you might be tempted to just buy everyone identical red sweaters or Amazon.com gift cards.
 But here are some ideas for alternatives that are more personalized and thoughtful and that help San Francisco and San Franciscans--and can be obtained without sacrificing your sanity.
 For presents that everyone can use, see our separate guide to SF Bay Area food and foodie gifts.

 GIFTS THAT DO GOOD

 Give someone a scholar: ScholarMatch gift cards support financially needy but high-achieving college-bound students.
 The gift card recipients describe what kinds of students they’d like to support; the students in turn send updates on their progress.
 Founded by San Francisco author Dave Eggers, ScholarMarch assists students through the college admissions process and beyond.
-It’s helped 64 students with $130,000 in scholarships since its May 2010 launch.
+It’s helped more than 200 students with $400,000 in scholarships since its May 2010 launch.

 Changing the Present

 A slew of ideas for charitable gifts including memberships to nonprofit groups and gifts that benefit the environment, animals, human rights, education and other good causes.
 You’ll find something for everyone.

 Ornaments galore and other decor, Christmas cards, San Francisco skyline martini glasses, housewares, books, gear and toys for pets and other gifts.
 The store donates net profits to community agencies that provide HIV/AIDS services.